John Harvey Kellogg: Pantheism Crisis

 His theological views went against many of the traditional tenets of Nicene Christianity.
-As Seventh-Day Adventist Church beliefs shifted towards orthodox Trinitarianism during the 1890s, Adventists within the denominations were "unable to accommodate the essentially liberal understanding of Christianity" exhibited by Kellogg, viewing his theology as pantheistic and unorthodox.
+As Seventh-day Adventist beliefs shifted towards orthodox Trinitarianism during the 1890s, Adventists within the denominations were "unable to accommodate the essentially liberal understanding of Christianity" exhibited by Kellogg, viewing his theology as pantheistic and unorthodox.
 What came to be referred to as the "Pantheism Crisis" of 1903 was a pivotal moment in the church's history.
 Kellogg's theological views were only one of the issues involved: operation of the sanitarium was equally if not more important.

 Control of the sanitarium and its finances had been a source of contention for some time, especially as the institution expanded and attracted more affluent patients.

 Tensions came to a head when the Battle Creek Sanitarium, originally owned by the Seventh-day Adventist Church but run by Kellogg, was destroyed by fire on February 18, 1902.
 Although almost all of the guests escaped safely, property loss was estimated at $300,000 to $400,000, about twice the insured value.

 Ellen G. White, who had proclaimed that a cleansing sword of fire was poised over the increasingly "worldly" and business-oriented Battle Creek, was against rebuilding the large institution.
 Although she apparently wrote a manuscript testifying against the rebuilding in 1902, it was not sent to Kellogg at that time, and Kellogg did not directly consult her about his plans.
 With support of the board of directors, he not only rebuilt the institution, but doubled its size.
 The new building was designed by architect Frank Mills Andrews of Ohio and opened on May 31, 1903.
 Designed to be fireproof, the new brick building was six stories high, with an elegant frontage extending 550 feet along Washington Avenue, and three wings opening out behind.
 It included, among other things, a solarium and palm court, and it cost more than $700,000.